hearhellacopters/dissida_filelist/README.md

 Basic hash command to check if the file name is in the file list.
 Can also accept wild cards.

-Wilds for character and series codes are **%1s, %2s, %3s, %5s and %6s**.
+Wildcards for character and series codes are **%1s, %2s, %3s, %5s and %6s**.

 Code %1s is for all character letters from a-z.